xieminyun/IK2206-NetPipe/README.md

 To test the programme, run  NetPipeServer/NetPipeServer.jar and run the corresponding NetPipeClient.jar/NetPipeClient.

-Use command line argument or IDEA edit configurations for the following arguments:
+Use command line argument or IDEA edit configurations with the following arguments:

 Server: